Saturday, November 28, 2015

 Facts: Action involves two subcontracts for excavation work between D’Agostino and Heyward as prime contractor on two construction jobs in Connecticut.
-One of prime contracts was constructing barracks at naval base and the other was for a plant at Stelma.
-Agostino brought action against Heyward and its surety Maryland to recover payments alleged to be due on Navy job.
-Heyward denied and brought counterclaim for extra costs for Navy and Stelma.
+One of the prime contracts was constructing barracks at the naval base and the other was for a plant at Stelma.
+Agostino brought an action against Heyward and its surety Maryland to recover payments alleged to be due on Navy job.
+Heyward denied and brought a counterclaim for extra costs for Navy and Stelma.
 D’agostino interposed a reply counterclaim to recover movies alleged to be due on Stelma job.
 At trial, two subcontracts were treated together.
-Jury found Heyward breached subcontracts in a special trial, then another special trial for worth.
-Judgment against Heyward was for 40,000.
+The jury found Heyward breached subcontracts in a special trial, then another special trial for worth.
+The judgment against Heyward was for 40,000.

 Reasoning: Heyward claims that district court had no jurisdiction over counterclaims on Stelma job, the judgment must be reversed because they were presented as inseparable.
 Found that there is no independent basis of federal jurisdiction over Stelma and with no diversity jurisdiction too.
 Question is if claims are compulsory or permissive, if they are permission there is no jurisdiction unless there is an independent jurisdictional ground.
 If compulsory then they are ancillary to claim asserted and independent basis not required.
 The court decided that counterclaims were compulsory within meanings, there was such a close logical relationship between claims that Stelma arose out of same transaction or occurrence.
 Court also found many other reasons for it arising out of the same occurrence.